ronnyml/snowplow-wiki/technical-documentation/1-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

 __Blacklists__

-This is an array of CSS classes which should be ignored be link click tracking.
+This is an array of CSS classes which should be ignored by link click tracking.
 For example, the below code will stop link click events firing for links with the class "barred" or "untracked", but will fire link click events for all other links:

 ```javascript
 snowplow_name_here('enableLinkClickTracking', {'blacklist': ['barred', 'untracked']});